Finally, the part you’ve been waiting for, how to decrease or increase your DHT (dihydrotestosterone).

-Based on the “morning wood effect” and much else that Pine Pollen does, including seeming to upregulate DHEA, androstenedione, and testosterone too, my guess is that it will affect DHT levels.
+Based on the “morning wood effect” and much else that Pine Pollen does, including seeming to upregulate hormones too, my guess is that it will affect DHT levels.
 Possibly in the blood.
 Possibly just locally in the genitals.
 Possibly both.
-The androsterone it contains could also be converted.
+The hormones it contains could also be converted into other versions.
 Unfortunately, there is no science on this as of yet, not even a rat study, so this is merely a hypothesis but one for which there is some strong anecdotal evidence.

 I could not locate any studies that looked specifically at DHT with Tongkat Ali (Eurycoma longifolia) usage.
 However, based on a systematic review, finding there’s been a good number of quality studies done with men around sexual health, it is likely to have an impact here.

 Tribulus has found an increase in DHT (as well as testosterone) in both primates and rats.

 A study on infertile men looked at parameters of semen quality.
 Here they found that a component inside of Tribulus, protodioscin, converted testosterone into DHT.
 This led to increased sperm quality and serum DHT, but no changes in any of the other hormones measured.

 Dioscorea is a plant genus of which Wild Yam is one member.
 Yam contains the compound diosgenin, which is structurally similar to DHEA.